shreeya728/Flow-control/README.md

 # Flow-control
-A repository to manage the codes on experiments done on active flow control.
+A repository to manage the codes on experiments done on gust characterization and active flow control.